microsoft/vscode-dev-containers/containers/elixir-phoenix-postgres/README.md

    1. Start VS Code and open your project folder.
    2. Press <kbd>F1</kbd> select and **Remote-Containers: Add Development Container Configuration Files...** from the command palette.
-   3. Select the Ruby definition.
+   3. Select the Elixir, Phoenix, Node.js & PostgresSQL definition.

 3. To use latest-and-greatest copy of this definition from the repository: